-Include your worker’s diagnosis, capacity for work and any restrictions specified by the doctor in the NSW workers compensation certificate of capacity.
+Include your worker’s diagnosis, capacity for work and any restrictions specified in the certificate of capacity.
 If this information is unclear, contact the doctor and ask for clarification.
-If you are unable to speak to the doctor directly, provide your worker with a letter to give the doctor at their next appointment.
+If you are unable to speak to the doctor directly, provide your worker with a letter to give to the doctor at their next appointment.

 Include the number, frequency and agreed times of any current and/or planned treatment or rehabilitation.
 Treatment appointment arrangements will be dependent on the availability of treatment providers and the individual circumstances of the worker.

 Indicate duties identified in consultation with the worker.
 Include any workplace modifications that may be necessary and how they are to be arranged.
 See 'Identifying suitable work options' in Step 3 for more information.

 You may need to nominate a supervisor to ensure the worker works within the capacity specified by the doctor.
 Details of these arrangements should be described within the plan.